Dreaming Out Loud

-Dreaming Out Loud is the debut studio album by American rock band OneRepublic.
+Dreaming Out Loud is the debut studio album by American pop rock band OneRepublic.
 The album was released on November 20, 2007, by Interscope Records.
-The album was recorded between 2004 and 2007 and it was produced by Greg Wells, with two songs produced by singer Ryan Tedder, and was engineered and mixed by Joe Zook.
+The album was recorded between 2004 and 2007 and it was produced by Greg Wells, with two songs produced by OneRepublic’s lead singer Ryan Tedder, and was engineered and mixed by Joe Zook.
 The album followed two years of massive success on Myspace; the band had appeared in Myspace Music's Top Artists since early 2006, with over 28 million total song plays counted.

 The album was released after the success of a remix version of the lead single "Apologize", which was produced by Timbaland.
 The song reached number one in many countries, while it peaked at number 2 on the Billboard Hot 100 chart.
 The following single "Stop and Stare" was also a success, while "Say (All I Need)", "Mercy" and "Come Home" were also released as singles.

 The album received generally mixed to negative reviews from music critics.
 Many critics cited U2, Coldplay, The Fray, Muse and Snow Patrol as the band's influences on the album and commended the band for having a "tremendous confidence apparent in the craft of creating pleasing music", but others felt it was an unoriginal album and thought that Tedder continued to make pop rock far better whenever he was writing for groups other than his own, and also noted that it was difficult to distinguish the differences between some tracks and their influences.
 The album reached top ten in many countries, including the Australian Albums Chart, Canadian Albums Chart, German Albums Chart, UK Albums Chart and others.
 It debuted at number 14 on the Billboard 200 chart.
 Dreaming Out Loud has been certified Platinum by the RIAA.

 Background

 OneRepublic is a pop rock band formed in Los Angeles in 2002.
 The band, which was formed in Colorado by Ryan Tedder and high school classmate Zach Filkins, also includes fellow Coloradan, guitarist/keyboardist Drew Brown, drummer Eddie Fisher, and bass/cellist Brent Kutzle.
 They worked in the studio for two and a half years and recorded their first full-length album.
-Two months before their album was due to be released (with "Sleep" as their debut single), they were dropped by Columbia Records.
+Two months before their album was due to be released (with "Sleep" as their debut single) in the summer of 2006, they were dropped by Columbia Records.
 The band was beginning to gain prominence on Myspace, becoming the number-one unsigned act on the site.
-The song "Apologize" was already released on Myspace the same year.
+The song "Apologize" was already released on Myspace the same year and achieved 20,000,000 plays.
+This led to the band catching the attention of several labels, including Mosley Music Group which was owned by Timbaland.

-When a remixed version of "Apologize" found its way onto Timbaland's Shock Value in early 2007, and after the song's appearance in a number of American TV dramas, allied with two years of Myspace notoriety, OneRepublic were blessed with a number one hit, even without an accompanying album.
+Timbaland liked "Apologize" and created a remixed version of it which appeared on Shock Value in early 2007, and after the song's appearance in a number of American TV dramas, allied with two years of Myspace notoriety, OneRepublic had a number one hit, even without an accompanying album.